 COVID-19 RESPONSE AND REOPENING PLAN

 I find myself grateful every day for the strength of our community, the passion of our students, the creativity of our teachers, and the profound power of our mission.
-While 94% of you indicated that remote learning was successful last spring, we have built plans on this experience, and invested in training, technology, and added safety precautions that give me confidence that together we will meet the unprecedented challenges of the coming year with flexibility, adaptability, and purpose.
+While our community was grateful for our COVID response plan over the past 18 months, we continue to build on this experience and invested in training, technology and added safety precautions that give me confidence in meeting these ongoing challenges with flexibility, adaptability, and purpose.

-Please reach out to me or your Divisional Director with any questions, concerns, or issues.
+Please reach out to me, your Divisional Director, or call the school with any questions, concerns, or issues.
 On behalf of the entire Board of Trustees, Faculty and Staff, I welcome you back to school and convey how excited we are to support your students in their continued growth.

 Head of School